 You don't need to know tuning theory to get started.
 Well-chosen defaults get you playing right away.
 Alt-tuner is novice-friendly and encourages "stumbling onto" new tunings.
-Alt-tuner uses a graphical point-and-click interface.
+Alt-tuner uses a graphical point-and-click interface, making it very easy to explore.
 You're moving sliders and clicking on things, not typing in commands and numbers.
 Alt-tuner is to other tuning software like Windows is to MS-DOS.
 However as you explore alt-tuner, many advanced mathematical concepts are demonstrated in a way that can be immediately seen and heard.
-The manual even includes a 100-page primer on tuning theory (read the outline here).
+The manual even includes a 120-page primer on tuning theory (read the outline here).
 Alt-tuner is so easy to use that it doubles as an educational tool!

 Alt-tuner gives immediate visual feedback on your tuning with an interval display and with lattice, graph and table views (see the screenshots gallery).
 For non-octave and/or non-12 tunings, you have full control over the keyboard layout, with automatic naming of every key by letter & accidental (e.g. F#) and of every interval by quality & degree (e.g. minor 3rd).
 You can even create your own symbols for both note names and accidentals.

 Because alt-tuner is a DAW plug-in, it's completely integrated with the recording process.
-You can fully control tuning changes over the course of your recording using envelope automation.
+You can fully control tuning changes over the course of your recording using either embedded midi or envelope automation.
 No composition is too complex to record.

 Alt-tuner can retune multiple synths at once, with each player retuning their own synth, or one player retuning everyone.
 Start a band!